fee1-dead/rust-lib/docs/SECURITY.md

 ## Supported Versions

-Security updates for Enso are provided for the versions shown below with a
-:white_check_mark: next to them.
+Security updates for these libraries are provided for the versions shown below with a :white_check_mark: next to them.
 No other versions have security updates provided.

 | Version          | Supported          |